Kosaleswara temple

 Kosalesvara temple or Kosaleswara temple located at Baidyanatha of Subarnapur district, Odisha, India.
 In the balcony of the brick-built jagamohana hall of this temple a peculiar Kirtimukha head is carved on brick.
 From the mouth of this kirtimukha a bunches of leaves are flowing down.
-Such arts are found carved on the Laksmanesvara temple located at Sirpur of the Chhattisgarh state, which was built on 8th century.
+Such arts are found carved on the Laksmanesvara temple located at Sirpur of the Chhattisgarh state, which was built in 8th century.